flammable/boot_scheduler/README.md

-# boot_scheduler
+# Boot Scheduler

 ### What is this?

-This is a script, a launchd item, and a text file to power on and off Macs based on a calendar.
+This is a tool to power on and off Macs based on calendar dates.

 ### Why does this exist?